 What If You Want Children?

-Even if a couple chooses to have children, it is often a bit easier to decide the issues of shared custody if there is no divorce involved.
-Sometimes it's just easier to part ways and agrees on your terms which will care for the children and when and in what specific way.
-It may be less stressful and more simple to make an impartial decision regarding the children if the courts are not involved because once the legal system has jurisdiction over the parents' right to the children, the rules won't be able to change so easily if they're court mandated.
+Even if a couple chooses to have children, it is often easier to decide shared custody issues if there is no divorce involved.
+Sometimes it's just easier to part ways and agree on your terms which will care for the children and when and in what specific way.
+It may be less stressful and more simple to make an impartial decision regarding the children if the courts are not involved.
+Once the legal system has jurisdiction over the parents' right to the children, the rules won't change so easily if they're court-mandated.
 This factor can cause a lot of hostility, especially if child support is addressed and strongly enforced with the penalty of jail time if not paid.
-In a perfect world, even parents that split from a relationship with each other will both still equally support and love their children that they've created despite the significant other they no longer want to be with, but often this is an issue of extreme concern and importance and can turn nasty in a court room.
+In a perfect world, even parents who split from a relationship with each other will still equally support and love the children they've created despite their significant other no longer want to be with them.
+Still, often this is an issue of extreme concern and importance and can turn nasty in a courtroom.

-In unwed couples with children, the courts generally do not require any involvement unless the issue of child safety is raised or one of the parents seeks to have a paternity test completed and file for child support.
-If the couple is already married, this will mandatorily be discussed in the divorce agreement when the couple is trying to settle and finish the proceedings to finalize their split.
+In unwed couples with children, the courts generally do not require any involvement unless child safety is raised or one of the parents seeks to have a paternity test completed and file for child support.
+If the couple is already married, this will mandatorily be discussed in the divorce agreement when they try to settle and finish the proceedings to finalize their split.
 Being married when children are involved also makes the split between the parents that much more defined and potentially a very negative emotional experience for the kids.
-Any couple choosing to reproduce needs to take into account how they will feel and react one day if their relationship fizzles, and they still have a child binding them together.
-Regardless of the parents' wishes, adding children into the mix means that the parents need to focus on them as their top priority in all aspects of their shared lives together, even if they one day part ways.
+Any couple choosing to reproduce needs to consider how they will feel and react one day if their relationship fizzles and they still have a child binding them together.
+Regardless of the parent's wishes, adding children into the mix means that the parents need to focus on them as their top priority in all aspects of their shared lives together, even if they one day part ways.

 The Choice Is Yours